tahopen/tahopen-reporting/README.md

-# Pentaho Reporting #
+# Tahopen Reporting #

-Pentaho Reporting is Java class library for generating reports.
+Tahopen Reporting is Java class library for generating reports.
 It provides flexible reporting and printing functionality using data from multiple sources and supports output to display devices, printers, PDF, Excel, XHTML, PlainText, XML and CSV files.